 The US REIT is authorized to issue 1,000,000 shares of US REIT Common Stock, no par value per share and 10,000 shares of preferred stock, no par value per share (the "US REIT Preferred Stock"), 125 shares of such US REIT Preferred Stock were classified and designated as shares of 12.0% Series A Cumulative Non-Voting Preferred Stock (the "US REIT Series A Preferred Stock" and, together with the US REIT Common Stock and US REIT Preferred Stock, the "US REIT Stock").
 The Partnership currently owns outstanding shares of US REIT Common Stock.
 Subject to the rights of holders of US REIT Preferred Stock, the board of directors of the US REIT has the power, without approval of the US REIT's stockholders, to classify and reclassify any of US REIT's unissued shares of stock into other classes or series of stock.
-The board of directors of the US REIT Series A Preferred Stock outstanding to comply with certain requirements to qualify as a REIT under the Code but no other US REIT Preferred Stock is outstanding and the US REIT has no current plans to classify, reclassify or issue any US REIT Preferred Stock.
+The board of directors of the US REIT may set the rights, preferences, terms and conditions for each new class or series of stock.
+The US REIT has 125 shares of US REIT Series A Preferred Stock outstanding to comply with certain requirements to qualify as a REIT under the Code but no other US REIT Preferred Stock is outstanding and the US REIT has no current plans to classify, reclassify or issue any US REIT Preferred Stock.